josiah-d/dsi_resources/README.md

 #### Bootstrapping
+We generally have one fixed dataset, which we view as a single sample from the population.
+The population is the object that interests us, and the sample is the lens through which we get to view it.

+***The idea behind the bootstrap*** is that the empirical distribution of the sample should be our best approximation to the distribution of the population the sample is drawn from.
+We can illistrate this by comapring the emperical distribution functions of samples to the actual population distribution functions:

 * Random sampling with replacement of a fixed sample or population
 * assigns measures of accuracy to sample estimates